 There are three types of muscle tissue:

 - Smooth muscle: Smooth muscle makes up the walls of hollow organs, respiratory passageways, and blood vessels.
-It’s wavelike movements pass things through bodily system, such as food through your stomach or urine through your bladder.
+Its wavelike movements propel things through the bodily system, such as food through your stomach or urine through your bladder.
 Like cardiac muscle, smooth muscle is involuntary and also contracts in response to stimuli and nerve impulses.

 Muscle movement happens when neurological signals produce electrical changes in muscle cells.
 During this process, calcium is released into the cells and brings about a short muscle twitch.
 Problems with the junction between the cells — called a synapse — can lead to neuromuscular diseases.

 Muscle pain is a common issue that can signal numerous problems, even if it’s something as simple as overuse.
-Some muscular disorders and disorders that affect muscles include:
+Some muscular disorders and conditions that affect muscles include:

 - Muscle pain